idaholab/virtual_test_bed/doc/content/microreactors/gcmr/GCMR_Core_Neutronics.md

 ## Run Commands

+The mesh file can be generated using the --mesh-only option as such:

+!listing
+mpirun -np number_of_cores /path/to/blue_crab-opt -i mesh_input.i --mesh-only

 The Griffin code is a component of the blue_crab code package, and we can execute the simulation as follows:

 !listing
 mpirun -np number_of_cores /path/to/blue_crab-opt -i Griffin_steady_state.i

-It should be noticed that the mesh file can be generated using the --mesh-only option as such:

-!listing
-mpirun -np number_of_cores /path/to/blue_crab-opt -i mesh_input.i --mesh-only

 ## Results